gpittis/Pattern-Recognition-and-Machine-Learning/README.md

   - Determination of the best model for each classification algorithm
   - Finding the overall best model
   - Application of PCA (Principal Component Analysis) method to the overall best model
-  - Application of the final, trained model to the test set.
+  - Application of the final, trained model to the test set
   - Extraction of a vector named labels25.npy, representing the labels

+## Explanation of code files
+- The file `Team25-AC.ipynb` contains the solutions for parts A, B, and C
+- The file `Team25-D.ipynb` contains the solution for part D

 ## Collaborator
 - [Anastasis Gourdomichalis](https://github.com/anasgourd)